Key Points:

 At a cost of around $750 million, the project could go a long way in easing congestion and simplifying ground transportation for visitors.
 The project in its current state wouldn’t address the Strip, however.

-The Boring Company’s “Vegas Loop” System a Replacement?
+The Boring Company’s “Vegas Loop” System: A Replacement?

 Not only does it appear unlikely that the Monorail will be extended to the Airport, but it also seems unlikely that it will even exist at all in the future.
 Enjoy her while she lasts.